Chopsayshi/Park-Membership-Programming-Practice/data_dictionary.md

 - Membership Type
   - VARIABLE: Need to figure out how to store a list.
-  - PROMPT: "Select their membership tier: Monthly, Annualy, Lifetime ?"
+  - PROMPT: "Select their membership tier: Beginner, Intermediate, Advanced ?"
   - A lot to till define.
   - Errors if
     - Will define closer to implementation.
 (Sorry Waterfall </3)